Investment Fraud Lawyer

 Most broker-dealers will advise on a mix of asset classes tailored to the goals and budgets of individual investors.
 If a financial advisor recommends investing substantial portions of your total net worth into relatively few securities or a single market sector, they may be in breach of their fiduciary duty by ignoring your risk tolerance.

-It is not always clear, especially to new investors, whether over-concentration has taken place, but if there are repercussions in your portfolio, an investment loss attorney can analyze your accounts to determine whether stockbroker fraud has taken place.
+It is not always clear, especially to new investors, whether over-concentration has taken place, but if there are repercussions in your portfolio, an investment loss lawyer can analyze your accounts to determine whether stockbroker fraud has taken place.

 Switching